chung-leong/react-seq/examples/payment/README.md

   const methods = await getPaymentMethods();
 ```

-We then preload the form used for each method so that when the user select a method, we can display the correct form
+We then preload the form used each payment method so that when the user makes a selection, we can display the correct
-immediately:
+form without delay:

 ```js
   // load input forms for the different methods